SevvyYilmaz/SevvyYilmaz/README.md

 Hey I am Sevvy, 29 years old born in Turkey raised in Germany,

-My journey began with a background in finance from Germany, but it was in this new land that I truly found my calling.
-Opportunities in sales and finance beckoned, but it was in the realm of coding that I discovered my passion.
 As a full-stack developer, I've found a way to channel my innate creativity and logical prowess into crafting projects from the ground up.
-It's a process that resonates deeply with me, as it mirrors my own journey of growth and transformation.
+It's a process that resonates deeply with me, as it mirrors my journey of growth and transformation.

-Coding, to me, is more than lines of text on a screen; it's a language I've become fluent in, much like the 3 languages I've embraced throughout my journey.
-Just as I once navigated the challenges of learning a new tongue, I now thrive on the intricacies of crafting solutions using the building blocks of code.
+Coding, to me, is more than lines of text on a screen; it's a language I've become fluent in, much like the three languages I've embraced throughout my journey.
+Just as I once navigated the challenges, I now thrive on the intricacies of crafting solutions using the building blocks of code.

 My story is one of determination, adaptation, and endless curiosity.
 It's a testament to the power of embracing the unknown and transforming challenges into stepping stones.
-In this exhilarating continuum—a journey where the only constant is growth, It is an ongoing adventure as I continue to bridge the gap between languages, cultures, and now, the digital realm.